Sexual Abuse

 Crime of sexual abuse

-The crime of sexual abuse is regulated by articles 181 and 182 of the Penal Code and punishes those who, without using violence and intimidation, attempt against the sexual freedom of another person without his consent.
+The crime of sexual abuse is regulated by articles 181 and 182 of the Penal Code.
+It punishes those who, without using violence and intimidation, attempt against the sexual freedom of another person without his consent.
 These articles protect the following fundamental rights:

-• Sexual Indemnity: It occurs when the victims are minors or incapable persons who have not yet reached sexual maturity.
+- Sexual Indemnity occurs when the victims are minors or incapable persons who have not yet reached sexual maturity.

 Non-consensual sexual abuse

-The Penal Code considers as non-consensual sexual abuses those that are produced on persons deprived of sense, with a mental disorder which is abused and those that are produced using drugs or medicines that annul the will and the free decision of the person.
+The Penal Code considers non-consensual sexual abuses produced on persons deprived of sense, with a mental disorder that is abused, and those created using drugs or medicines that annul the will and the free decision of the person.

 Aggravating circumstances of sexual abuse